 It is very important for children to see their doctor if an unexplained rash develops and does not respond to OTC treatments.

-A parent should also consider their family history.
+Parents or caregivers should also consider the child’s family history.
 If they or someone else in the family has psoriasis, a new rash on a child is more likely to result from this condition.

-Children with psoriasis are likely to have the condition for the rest of their life.
+Children with psoriasis are likely to have the condition for the rest of their lives.

-Psoriasis that is mild to moderate is unlikely to lead to major medical complications, but children with more severe psoriasis may develop psoriatic arthritis.
+Psoriasis that is mild to moderate is unlikely to lead to major medical complications.
+However, children with more severe psoriasis may develop psoriatic arthritis.